|Our Visiting Members tell us supporting an asylum seeker can involve many different experiences and emotions. Here is what some of them say.|

 We used to meet every week, usually at a café.
 Over the months he had to deal with many challenges – the months of waiting while the solicitor prepared his fresh claim, the good news that he had been granted section 4 NASS accommodation and support, but the bad news that this was in Hastings, where he knew no one.

 He was separated from his children and became lonely and depressed.
-His claim was again refused, but in 2012 we heard that he had at last been granted refugee status.’
+His claim was again refused, but eventually we heard that he had at last been granted refugee status.’